threefoldtecharchive/0-stor/client/README.md

 ## Using 0-stor client examples:

 In below example, when we store the data, the data will be processed as follow: plain data -> compress -> encrypt -> distribution/erasure encoding (which send to 0-stor server and write metadata)

-When we get the data from 0-stor, the reverse process will happen: distribution/erasure decoding (which read metdata & Get data from 0-stor) -> decrypt -> decompress -> plain data.
+When we get the data from 0-stor, the reverse process will happen: distribution/erasure decoding (which reads metadata & Get data from 0-stor) -> decrypt -> decompress -> plain data.

 To run this example, you need to run:
 - 0-stor server at port 12345